-Why is it better to use the emulated apps?
+Why is it better to use emulated apps?

-We recommend using the emulation of Android apps on Windows PCs rather than using Windows 10 apps like Instagram due to certain real distinguishing factors.
-First of all, many Windows 10 PC apps don’t support every feature that the mobile variants of the apps do.
-This includes the photo and video upload from the Windows 10 PC app for Instagram.
-And as many top Android and iOS apps like Snapchat are not available for Windows 10 like Snapchat, it is obvious for the person to using emulators like Bluestacks and Andy Android Emulator.
+We recommend using the emulation of Android apps on Windows PCs rather than using Windows 11/10 apps like Instagram due to certain real distinguishing factors.
+First of all, many Windows PC apps don’t support every feature that the mobile variants of the apps do.
+This includes the photo and video upload from the Windows PC app for Instagram.
+And as many top Android and iOS apps like Snapchat are not available for Windows 11/10 like Snapchat, it is obvious for the person to use emulators like Bluestacks or Noxplayer and Andy Android Emulator.

 There are times when a user does not want to switch devices just to use an app.
-Or maybe, they might be using an older, unsupported or a feature phone then they have a PC as an alternative to be used to run these apps via emulation.
+Or maybe, they might be using an older, unsupported, or feature phone then they have a PC as an alternative to be used to run these apps via emulation.

-There as plenty of freeware available for Android apps on Windows PCs like Bluestacks and Andy Android Emulator.
+There are plenty of freeware available for Android apps on Windows PCs like Bluestacks, Noxplayer and Andy Android Emulator.
 So, we are going to talk about how to use them to emulate Instagram and Snapchat apps on Windows PC.